linebender/druid/druid/examples/readme.md

 ```
 cargo run --example switches
 ```
-Switches are usefullin many ways, this example shows how to use the druid built-in ones.
+Switches are useful in many ways, this example shows how to use the druid built-in ones.
 This includes on/off and up/down for incrementing numeric values.

 ## Tabs
 ```
 cargo run --example tabs
 ```
-Tabs allow you to seperate diferent portions of the UI.
-This example shows you how to use them in druid.
-Similair to [view switcher](##View Switcher) but with with a diferent purpose.
+Tabs allow you to seperate different portions of the UI.
+This example shows you how to use them in druid. similar to [view switcher](##View Switcher) but with with a different purpose.

 ## Timers
 ```